How the grant is paid

 - the amount of your provisional grant entitlement above the initial payment ceiling amount

-- a payout factor that Austrade will determine at the end of the financial year based on the amount of funding remaining in the EMDG budget once initial payments have been made to all recipients
+- a payout factor of 37.3 cents in the dollar.
+This is based on the amount of funding remaining in the EMDG budget once initial payments were made to all recipients

 You should not plan or make financial commitments that assume you will receive any level of second-tranche payment for which you provisionally qualify.
 Austrade accepts no liability for any loss arising from the actions of an applicant who assumes any level of payment under the EMDG scheme.